-In fiscal year 2018, the Commission had fourteen authorized staff positions (Full Time Equivalents, or "FTEs").
-For the year, Commission's staff included the Executive Director, the Deputy Director, the Deputy General Counsel, three staff attorneys, four investigators, one legal assistant, a staff services officer, and two administrative assistants.
+In fiscal year 2019, the Commission had fourteen authorized staff positions (Full Time Equivalents, or "FTEs").
+For the year, Commission's staff included the Executive Director, the Deputy Director, the Deputy General Counsel, three staff attorneys, Chief Investigator, four investigators, a staff services officer, and two administrative assistants.
 All Commission staff members are full time State employees.